Best Events in Europe in August

 3. Budapest, Hungary – Sziget Festival

-Budapest’s biggest annual rock festival, Sziget, takes place from August 9 to 15.
-It features the who’s who of the international music scene, including Kasabian, Macklemore & Ryan Lewis, Wiz Khalifa, and Alt-J. It’s also just a stone’s throw from the heart of the capital, making it one of Europe’s most exciting festivals and one of the best events in August.
+Budapest’s biggest annual rock festival, Sziget, takes place from August 7 to 13.
+It features the who’s who of the international music scene, including Foo Fighters, Ed Sheeran, Florence and the Machine, and Post Malone.
+It’s also just a stone’s throw from the heart of the capital, making it one of Europe’s most exciting festivals and one of the best events in August.

 How to get there by train: There are regular trains to Budapest from most neighboring capitals, including direct trains from Vienna that take 2 hours and 20 minutes.

 4. Kilkenny, Ireland – Kilkenny Arts Festival

 The beautiful town of Kilkenny plays host to Ireland’s oldest arts festival.
 Between August 8 and 18 you can experience live music, theater, dance, arts and crafts, and literature performances.
 More than 25,000 people make the trek to the Irish town to participate each year.